-Students are awarded 9 hours of elective credit for the following: Students are expected to prepare the required paperwork to apply for their City Business License, Malpractice Insurance, and any applications necessary to join professional organizations and certification bodies.
+Students are awarded 9 hours of homework credit for the following: Students are expected to prepare the required paperwork to apply for their City Business License, Malpractice Insurance, and any applications necessary to join professional organizations and certification bodies.
 Students are expected to read and understand the clinic lease agreement and be prepared to execute that agreement prior to seeing clients in HMI's clinic.
-Elective hours for this class will be verified by the completion of "501" Indoctrination Paperwork" form found online at your student login and then signed by the Director of Academic Services.
-One quiz is required at the completion of the class which counts at one homework hour for reviewing the workbook materials and completing the quiz.
+Homework hours for this class will be verified by the completion of "501" Indoctrination Homework" form found online at your student login and then signed by the Director of Academic Services.
+One quiz is required at the completion of the class.

-Internship/Client Contact
+Client Contact